usvao/vodays/stories/stories.rst

 .. include:: ../references.rst
 .. vodays documentation file

-:tocdepth: 1
+:tocdepth: 2

-.. _science_xtor:
+.. _sci_stories:

-Science sae
+Science Stories
 ===============

 When we use the term "Story" we are talking about a narrative version of a research